K. M. Sachin Dev

 K. M. Sachin Dev is an Indian politician from Kerala.
 He is the member of Kerala Legislative Assembly from Balussery constituency, since May 2021.
 He is the youngest MLA in 15th Kerala Legislative Assembly.
-He is the State Secretary of Students' Federation of India, Kerala State Committee.
+He was the State Secretary of Students' Federation of India, Kerala State Committee.

 Early life

 Sachin was born to K. M. Nandakumar and Sheeja at Nellikode in Kozhikode district of Kerala, India.
 His father is a retired employee in Mathrubhumi.
-His mother is a teacher at Government Higher Secondary School, Medical College Campus, Kozhikode.
-He has a sister, Sandra K. M..
-Sachin completed his schooling from Savio Higher Secondary School, Devagiri and Government HSS Medical College Campus, Kozhikode.
-He did his bachelor's degree in English literature from Government College, Meenchantha.
+His mother is a teacher at GHSS Medical College Campus, Kozhikode.
+He has a sister, Sandra K. M. Sachin completed his schooling from Savio HSS Devagiri and GHSS Medical College Campus, Kozhikode.
+He did his BA in English literature from Government College, Meenchantha.
 He pursued LLB from Government Law College, Kozhikode and enrolled as a lawyer in 2019.

 Career

 Student politics

 He started his political life as a member of Students Federation of India (SFI).
 He was the former chairman of the Government Arts and Science College, Kozhikode.
 He has held the office of president and later secretary of SFI Kozhikode district committee.
-He is currently the state secretary of SFI committee in Kerala, and the All India Joint Secretary of SFI.
+He was the state secretary of SFI committee in Kerala, and the All India Joint Secretary of SFI.